lambdaclass/concrete/ROADMAP.md

     public-surface change as `compatible`, `deprecated(window)`, or
     `breaking`, and the release gate fails on `breaking` without a recorded policy exception.
+18c.
+Add the external-contributor and public-platform surface before release.
+    Write `CONTRIBUTING.md` as an operational checklist, not generic etiquette: how to add a language feature, which compiler modules usually change, which gates to run, which docs must be updated, how to add positive/negative/ adversarial fixtures, and how to update
+    `scripts/tests/example_manifest.txt` in the same commit as any new `examples/` `.con` file (this broke CI twice on 2026-06-09/10).
+Add `scripts/tests/check_contributing_contract.sh`; the gate must prove every
+    example project has a manifest entry, every roadmap-required gate is named in either `Makefile` or CI, and contributor docs mention source changes, tests, docs, roadmap/changelog, claims, and release-bundle impacts.
+Publish a public platform-support statement (`docs/PLATFORM_SUPPORT.md`) naming
+    Tier 1/Tier 2/unsupported hosts and targets, including Linux/macOS
+    x86_64/aarch64 and Windows status.
+Add performance-claim discipline: public copy may not imply "fast systems language" unless `concrete bench` and release performance gates publish replayable numbers; otherwise docs must say performance claims are not made yet.
 19. Ship the first narrow public release only after the above are green.
 20. Add the Phase 16 validation artifact:
     `scripts/tests/check_release_candidate.sh` installs the dist archive into a